UG vs GmbH: a comparison of legal forms

 Conclusion and recommendations

-Whether a UG or a GmbH makes more sense mainly depends on how much capital is available, how quickly the business is expected to grow, and what kind of external impression you need.
-While both legal forms limit liability to the company’s assets, they differ in several key aspects that you should weigh carefully.
+Whether UG or GmbH makes more sense mainly depends on how much capital is available, how quickly the business is expected to grow, and what kind of external partnerships you envision.

 Summary of the main differences:

-- Both companies limit private liability, in case of violations of duties - a possibility of piercing the corporate veil
+• Both companies limit private liability, except cases of violations of duties

 Recommendation for founders